AlmostBearded/respvis-v1/README.md

 Gulp is used to automate repeatable tasks.

 The build task will create a new build of the whole framework and the examples into the `dist` folder.
-To explore a built version, simply open the `dist/index.html` file in a browser.
+To test a built version you have to deploy the `dist` folder to a web server, or open the `dist/index.html` file directly in a browser (make sure your browser CORS policy [allows local file requests](https://dev.to/dengel29/loading-local-files-in-firefox-and-chrome-m9f)).

 ```
 gulp build  // Using globally installed gulp